JiBrok/jibrok.github.io/_docs/time-in-status/user-help-info.md

     * issue in timeInStatus("Done, In Progress", ">", "8h")
     * issue in timeInStatusByJqlAndWorkCalendar("project = TEST", "Done", ">", "3h", "General calendar")

-* Если указывается несколько статусов, то поиск происходит по сумме времени проведенном в указанных статусах.
+* If several statuses are specified, the search is based on the sum of the time spent in the specified statues.
-* Название статусов чувствительно к регистру. В случае не соответствия названия функция подскажет правильные варианты написания статуса.
+* Status names are case sensitive.
+If the name does not match, the function will prompt the correct spelling options for the status.
-* Для поиска по разным статусам используйте условия "OR" и "AND": issue in timeInStatus("status A", ">", "time") or issue in timeInStatus("status B", ">", "time")
+* Use "OR" and "AND" to search different statues: issue in timeInStatus("status A", ">", "time") or issue in timeInStatus("status B", ">", "time")
-* По возможности используйте функции с jql. Они сужают поиск и быстрее выполняются.
+* If possible use functions with jql.
+They narrow the search and execute faster.

 ### Compare fields ###
-Функции позволяющие сравнивать разные поля между собой. Функция работает с "числовыми", "строковыми" и "временными" полями.
+Functions that allow you to compare different fields with each other.
+The functions work with "number", "string" and "time" fields.
-Возвращает задачи поля которых удовлетворяют условию.
+Returns issues whose fields satisfy the condition.

 * **issue in compareFields("field 1", "condition", "field 2")** - Field comparison function.
 Finds tasks in which fields match a condition.
     * Params: